ZeroPoint095/CargoDash/readme.md

 ### vehicle_state/vehicle_classes.py

-At the constructor of class *ConfigureableVehicle* inside the file *vehicle_classes.py*, you should add a new property like:
+In the constructor of class *ConfigureableVehicle* inside the file *vehicle_classes.py*, you should add a new property like:
 ```python
     self.lidar_nodes = array([])
 ```